 - Mix in chopped onions and pepper.
 Sauté for 2 minutes.

 - Add in grated garlic and ginger.
 Stir often for one to two minutes.

 - Mix in dry curry powder (add more oil if necessary).

-- Patch the curry for two minutes, stir often.
+- Patch the curry for 2 minutes, stir often.

-- Stir often and allow to reduce to a dry paste for eight to ten minutes.
+- Stir often and allow to reduce to a dry paste for 8 to 10 minutes.

 - Toss in the marinated chicken pieces.

 - Mix to coat the chicken in the curry paste.

 - Cover the pot completely and lower the heat.

 - Leave to cook for 15 minutes.
 The chicken will release its own liquid.